Do Vision-Language Models Measure Up? Benchmarking Visual Measurement Reading with MeasureBench: Evaluation Results

-\subsection{Main Results}
+\subsection{Main results}

-Table \ref{tab:overall_value_unit} reports results on MeasureBench for 17 VLMs.
-The best model, \emph{Gemini 2.5 Pro}, reaches only 30.3\% overall accuracy on real images and 26.1\% on synthetic images, showing that reading measuring instruments remains a challenging fine-grained vision task for current VLMs.
-From the overall results, we make the following observations.
+Table \ref{tab:combined_measurebench} reports results on MeasureBench.
+The best-performing \emph{Gemini 2.5 Pro} reaches only 30.2\% overall accuracy on real images and 26.3\% on synthetic images, showing that reading measuring instruments remains a challenging fine-grained vision task for current VLMs.
+A few more observations:

-\textbf{Reading the \emph{value} is the bottleneck; reading the \emph{unit} is almost solved.} Across models, unit recognition is consistently above 90\% on both real and synthetic sets, while value accuracy is much lower (e.g., Gemini 2.5 Pro: \textbf{95.7}\% unit vs.\ \textbf{30.9}\% value on real images).
-This suggests OCR and image understanding capabilities of current VLMs are already sufficient for unit prediction, whereas estimating the numerical \emph{value}—which often requires precise localization of pointers, ticks, and scales—demands fine-grained visual understanding that current systems lack.
+\textbf{\emph{Value} reading is the bottleneck.} Across models, recognizing (or inferring) the unit is consistently above 90\% accurate on both real and synthetic sets, while value accuracy is much lower (e.g., Gemini 2.5 Pro: \textbf{96.2}\% unit vs.\ \textbf{30.7}\% value on real images).
+This suggests strong OCR or object recognition capabilities from current VLMs for unit prediction.
+However, the low performance shows that estimating the numerical \emph{value} often requires precise localization of pointers, ticks, and scales.

-\textbf{Different readout designs are not equally challenging for VLMs.} Table \ref{tab:subtype_overall_accuracy} decomposes accuracy by instrument type.
-Digital displays are much easier (e.g., up to 80.2\% on real images for Gemini 2.5 Pro), reflecting reliance on OCR.
-Dial and linear instruments remain challenging (typically $10\!\sim\!32$\%), as they require needle localization or reading tick marks under clutter, highlights, and distortion.
-Composite instruments are by far the hardest: they require combining multiple readout designs, reading each component correctly, and performing the corresponding numerical calculations—demands that push well beyond the capabilities of current VLMs.
+\textbf{Different readout designs are not equally challenging.} Table \ref{tab:combined_measurebench} displays decomposed accuracy metrics by instrument type. \emph{Digital} displays are much easier (e.g., up to 80.2\% on real images for Gemini 2.5 Pro), reflecting reliance on OCR. \emph{Dial} and \emph{linear} instruments remain challenging (typically 10-32\%), as they require needle localization or reading tick marks under clutter, highlights, and distortion. \emph{Composite} instruments are by far the most challenging: they require combining multiple readout designs, reading each component correctly, and performing the corresponding numerical calculations.

-\textbf{Larger models may not always be better for fine-grained reading.} In Table \ref{tab:subtype_overall_accuracy}, we found it strange that GPT-5-Mini outperform GPT-5, and Qwen2.5-VL-7B outperforms Qwen2.5-VL-32B and Qwen2.5-VL-72B.
-Through case studies, we observed that while a portion of GPT-5-Mini's correct answers were attributable to successful guessing, GPT-5 genuinely erred in image recognition on a different subset of problems.